The Imagination Movers story is the ultimate example of the power of imagination.

 This motto has served the band well.
 Not even the Imagination Movers could have fully imagined the band’s current breakthrough success.
-The Movers have filmed three seasons of their hit music-and-comedy series for Disney Junior and they have sold roughly 250,000 CDs and DVDs to date.
+The Movers have filmed three seasons of their hit music-and-comedy series for Disney Junior and sales of Movers CDs, DVDs and merchandise are approaching a half million.
 Critical acclaim includes nods from Entertainment Weekly and The New York Times, which reported the Movers are “prized by many parents for non-condescending lyrics and music that evokes the Beastie Boys or Red Hot Chili Peppers.”
 Parenting magazine praised the band’s “dash of rebellion” and songs that are “fresh and treacle-free.”
-National television appearances include The View, Live with Regis & Kelly, and Good Morning America.
-In 2009, the Imagination Movers won a Daytime Emmy Award from the National Academy of Television Arts & Sciences for outstanding original song in the children's show/animation category.
+National television appearances include The View, Live with Regis Kelly, and Good Morning America.
+In 2009, the Imagination Movers won a Daytime Emmy Award from the National Academy of Television Arts Sciences for outstanding original song in the children's show/animation category.

 For the Movers, it all starts with the songs.
 “Above all, we love following our muse and trying to write the best songs possible,” says Collins.
-“We’re proud of the hooks and production throughout Rock-O-Matic.”
+“We’re proud of the hooks and production on all eight of our albums.”
 The band never sets out to target songs to specific age groups, Collins adds.
 Instead, a typical Movers set is “a collection of catchy pop/rock songs that we hope reflects our love and respect for the art form.”

 Movers songs are inspired by their kids at home (Collins has five children; Poche and Durbin each have two.) but they also reveal a far-reaching musical sensibility, from hip-hop to country and numerous points in between.
 “Old funk, new wave, cool grooves, a little bit of punky stuff," Smitty says.
 "You listen to our music and you can pull a lot of that out.”

-In addition to showcasing the Movers’ music, the Disney Junior series has introduced international audiences (it airs in more than 55 countries and territories, in twelve languages) to the band members’ lively comedic talents.
-“We all love the classic comedy,” Scott says.
+In addition to showcasing the Movers’ music, the Disney Junior series has introduced international audiences (it has aired in more than 55 countries and territories, in twelve languages) to the band members’ lively comedic talents.
+“We all love the classic comedy,” Durbin says.
 “Lots of people talk about the Monkees, which are an obvious reference for us.
 But really it’s Jerry Lewis, the Marx Brothers, Carol Burnett.
 Old-school fun.”

 New York Times - Sept.
 5, 2008